-An equipment manufacturer uses Tive’s supply chain visibility solution to monitor in-transit shock, tilt, and vibration levels as well as to anticipate delays for shipments of expensive, fragile machinery.
+A European automotive manufacturer uses Tive’s supply chain visibility solution to monitor in-transit shock, tilt, and vibration levels of sensitive components and materials that are shipped to them from various suppliers.

 August 4, 2022